 The rep in this sample is “RS3883”.
 We will see how to use that information to our advantage.

 First, let’s extract the rep field using the Data Extraction transform.
-We described on the data extraction page how to do that so we won’t go through all the steps here.
-It is a simple exercise to go to line 17, column 34 and extract 6 characters.
+We described this process on the data extraction page so we won’t go through all the steps here.
+It is a simple exercise to go to line 17, column 34, and extract 6 characters.
 If not, please review the data extraction page.

 Let’s assign our rep to the job attribute called Banner since it’s not commonly used.

-One thing to be aware of about our sample invoices is that they are 60 line, 80 column text files.
+One thing to be aware of about our sample invoices is that they are 60-line, 80-column text files.
 There should be enough blank space at the bottom of the page for a signature block.
 But, at some future point, there may not be room and the signature could overwrite part of the actual invoice.
-That's why I'm going to process the invoices as if there were supposed to be 72 lines, which should leave enough room for the signature and a company logo.
+That's why we will process the invoices as if there were supposed to be 72 lines, which should leave enough room for the signature and a company logo.
 If not, it would be easy to adjust until it fits.
 There is nothing magic about 72; it's just a guess.
 Again, this is just an example, not a finished product, so your results may vary.

 The steps to create this setup: